angular/angular/aio/content/guide/form-validation.md

 </code-tabs>

-## Template Driven Forms with validation messages in code
+## Validation messages in code

-While the layout is straightforward, there are obvious shortcomings with the way it's handling validation messages:
+While the template layout is straightforward, there are obvious shortcomings with the way it's handling validation messages:

 * It takes a lot of HTML to represent all possible error conditions.